-Payment gateways also known as online payment processors are integral to every online store.
+Payment gateways, also known as online payment processors, are integral to every online store.
 Without them you wouldn't be able to take payment from your customers.
 Depending where you are in the world there are hundreds to choose from.
 There is no one perfect solution as there are advantages and disadvantages with each one.
 I will provide an overview of some of the more popular Shopify payment gateways.

 There is no one size fits all solution, but if you are just starting up I would go for a gateway with no cost and once your orders reach a decent level you could revisit your options to see which is more profitable for you.

-Shopify Payments powered Stripe
+1. Shopify Payments

 As a payment gateway developed by an ecommerce provider it comes with a number of advantages.
-This includes better integration into your store's backend and lower transaction rates.
-Here are some reasons provided by shopify for using their own payment gateway:
+This includes better integration into your store's backend, and lower transaction rates.
+Here are some reasons provided by Shopify for using their own payment gateway: